 Raw land loan

 If you are new to land loans, this may be the type of land you are thinking of when it comes to purchasing land.
-Raw land is land that has no utilities or access to them and may not have a road leading to it.
-The lot is simply just the land or area.
+Raw land has no utilities or access to utilities and may not have a road leading to it.
+The lot is simply the land and what is naturally on it.

 Getting approval for a raw land loan can sometimes be difficult because there is more risk in building with this type of loan.
-You will need to provide a detailed plan for it along with surveys and have a good financial history.
-Due to the higher risk, raw land loans tend to carry higher interest rates and stricter requirements like excellent credit scores or a large down payment.
+You will need to provide surveys, a detailed plan for its intended use, and a good financial history.
+Due to the higher risk involved, raw land loans tend to carry higher interest rates and stricter requirements, such as an excellent credit score or a larger down payment.

 Unimproved land loan

 Unimproved land is slightly more developed than raw land.
-The land or area could have some utilities connected to it, such as electricity, and have a road to it, but it may not have all the necessary utilities to build on.
-If you are building a house, for example, you will likely need to put in a well for water and a septic tank for sewage.
+The land or area could have a road or some utilities connected to it, such as electricity, but it may not have all the necessary utilities to build on, such as water or a septic tank for sewage.

 Lenders see unimproved land as less of a risk than raw land because it already has access to utilities, so the requirements aren’t necessarily as strict.
-As with all loans, though, it’s better to be in good financial standing before applying for these types of loans.
+As with all loans, though, it’s better to be in good financial standing before applying.

 Improved land loan

-Improved land means that all the utilities are available on the lot, and there is access to amenities, including roads.
-You might find improved land lots closer to cities and towns which make them more appealing to purchase but are oftentimes more expensive.
+Improved land means that all the requisite utilities are available on the lot, and there is access to amenities, including roads.
+You might find improved land lots closer to cities and towns, which make them more appealing to purchase but are oftentimes more expensive.

-As they are less risky than the other types of land loans, improved land loans may come with a lower interest rate and smaller down payments but can still be overall more expensive due to proximity and amenities.
+As they are less risky than the other types of land loans, improved land loans may come with a lower interest rate and smaller down payments but can still be costlier due to the value of its location.

 How to Get a Land Loan in Tennessee

-With a land loan, there is a greater risk to the lender since there is no property collateral, so they must determine what the land is worth, usually with a land survey and zoning restrictions.
-The lender will also usually require you to provide documentation on the boundaries of the land, access to utilities, and your plans for the land, such as what type of business or home you intend to build on it.
+With a land loan, the lender faces a greater risk since there is no property collateral.
+Therefore, they must determine the land’s worth, usually through a land survey and zoning restrictions.
+The lender will also require documentation on the land’s boundaries, access to utilities, and your plans for the land, such as what type of business or home you intend to build on it.

-Pros and Cons to a Land Loan in Tennessee
+Pros and Cons of a Land Loan in Tennessee

 How to Choose Your Land Site for Your Land Loan in Tennessee

 Once you have decided that a land loan is the right type of loan for your home or business, it’s important to select the right land site.
-Tennessee is a state with many geographic regions and bustling cities, and knowing what you want to use the land for is just one step of finding the right site.
+Tennessee is a state with many geographic regions and bustling cities.
+Setting your budget and knowing what you want to use the land for are just the initial steps to finding the right site.
+Consider the following:

 What is the zoning law?
 Are you planning on building your first home, or are you a developer looking to build a suite of offices?
 Understanding the zone your land is in and potential zoning changes in the future is essential to picking the right land site.
 Also, be sure to check the noise, fire, and flood zones that your land is in.
 Although it may be dry in the summer, winter rains could cause future damage and delays.

 What are the boundaries?
-When you’re buying an already built home, it’s usually easier to know where the boundaries are, but when you are buying undeveloped land, it can be harder to tell.
-Before investing in property, have a land survey conducted, so you know exactly what you will be buying.
+When you’re buying a built home, it’s usually easier to know where the boundaries are, but when buying undeveloped land it can be harder to tell.
+Before investing in property, have a land survey conducted so you know exactly what you will be buying.

 What easements are on the land?
-Some townships or utility companies may be able to use part of your land without your permission; be sure to check who the title is currently in to ensure you will be getting full ownership of the property.
+Some townships or utility companies may be able to use part of your land without your permission.
+Be sure to check who the title is currently under to ensure you will be getting full ownership of the property.

 Other Loan Options to Purchase Land in Tennessee